cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 }
 ```

-we demonstrate the implementation of a `struct A` that implemnts the StorageAccess trait.
+Here we demonstrate the implementation of a `struct A` that derives the StorageAccess trait.
 This `struct A` is subsequently utilized as a data type for a storage variable within a contract.

 ## PartialOrd and Ord for Ordering Comparisons